a-daszek/blog-site/README.md

-To compile you'll need to run this command in your terminal "npn install".
+To compile you'll need to run this command in your terminal "npm install".